How to Insert Your Needlepoint Into A Key Fob or Luggage Tag

-Key fob designs are small, and they make a great self-finishing needlepoint project.
+Key fob and luggage tag designs are small and make great self-finishing needlepoint projects.

 Watch the video here.